JackMcClellan/Gauntlet-AI-FlowGenius/README.md

-# 🧠 SpecForge
+# 🧠 IdeaGenius

-SpecForge is a desktop productivity application that helps developers, founders, and product teams turn rough project ideas into complete, professional-grade Product Requirements Documents (PRDs).
+IdeaGenius is a desktop productivity application that helps developers, founders, and product teams turn rough project ideas into complete, professional-grade Product Requirements Documents (PRDs).
 It uses AI agents, powered by LangChain and OpenAI, to analyze your initial thoughts, generate product ideas, recommend a tech stack, and then build out a full PRD.

 ## 🚀 Features